Making Sense of Post-Election Ukraine

 Trump's cruise missiles – motivated by domestic politics

 What should have been the action after the recent use of gas in Syria?
 The proper procedure under the UN Charter – that the US was instrumental in creating – would have been for the Security Council to order investigation and action.Hans Blix, former foreign minister of Sweden, former UN weapons inspector in Iraq

 President Donald Trump plans to host China's President Xi Jinping at a two-day summit in Florida in April.
 North Korea's nuclear breakout will be high on the agenda between the leaders of the world's two largest economies.
 Nothing less than a grand bargain is needed now, when East Asia is facing its most acute and trying security challenge in many years, writes Börje Ljunggren, Senior Associate Fellow at the Swedish Institute of International Affairs and Sweden's former Ambassador to China.

 Utrikesmagasinet is an independently edited online magazine, owned by the Swedish Institute of International Affairs (UI).
 The mission of UI is to inform and enrich the public debate by promoting interest in and knowledge of foreign affairs and international relations.
-Editor and publisher of Utrikesmagasinet is Bitte Hammargren, who is also a Turkey and Middle East analyst at UI.
+Managing editor of Utrikesmagasinet is Leif Hallstan and publisher is Ylva Lindahl, an editor for Landguiden at UI.
 According to the editorial rules of Utrikesmagasinet writers are responsible for the content of their articles.
-We normally publish articles in Swedish only, but on this page you may find the recently published articles in English.
+We mostly publish articles in Swedish only, but on this page you find our recently published articles in English.